pharaox/carnalitas_x/README.md

 ## Overview

 [Carnalitas](https://www.loverslab.com/files/file/14207-carnalitas-unified-sex-mod-framework-for-ck3/) added a much-needed slavery system to CK3.
-While this is great in itself and many aspects of the original system are also very well thought of, there are some aspects that could be improved, perhaps due to Carnalitas ambition to be a "unified sex mod framework" rather than a well-balanced mod in its own right.
+While this is great in itself and the basics of the original system are solid, there are certain things that could be improved, perhaps due to Carnalitas ambition to be a "unified sex mod framework" rather than a well-balanced mod in its own right.

-Some of the aspects I personally find problematic are the following:

-* The slave prices don't correspond well to other aspects of the game.
-The prices for slaves with claims are way too high.
-Without claims, they are way too low, so a human player could buy a useful slave for a small fraction of the cost of recruiting a guest with the same qualities.
-Some of the factors that should influence the slave price (e.g. their attraction) are not taken into account at all.
-* Most of the slave interactions are accepted or initiated by the AI for the wrong reasons.
-For example, the factors behind the AI decision to enslave are basically copied from the *Execute* interaction.
-However, enslaving is not the same as executing and should be influenced by quite different factors.
-The situation is quite similar for other interactions, e.g. *Buy Slave*, *Sell Slave*, etc.
-* The AI will never perform some of the interactions, e.g. it will try to buy slaves from other rules, but never sell their own slaves to them.
+In particular:

+* Slave prices don't correspond well to other aspects of the game, they are way to high with claims and way to low otherwise.
+* The reasons behind the AI accepting or initiating slave interactions are not convincing, and the AI never initiates some of them.
-* It's not exactly easy for the human player to find rulers that are willing to buy one of your slaves, or sell some of their slaves to you.
-Indeed this doesn't matter much, since in Carnalitas such requests almost always are accepted, and always at the same price.
+* It's not exactly easy for the human player to find rulers willing to buy or sell slaves, and there are rather few slaves owned by the AI to begin with.
-* I don't get the idea of being able to "convince" someone to become your slave (*Enslave* being possible on free courtiers).
-Enslaving someone is a rather brutal act that should only be possible if that person is fully at your mercy (your prisoner).
+* *Enslave* is possible on free courtiers, which doesn't make much sense.
 * Once a prisoner is converted to a slave, it's no longer possible to ransom him or her.
-You can instead sell them to e.g. their mother, and the mother will happily become their new owner.
-* Although there are religious doctrines that should govern whether owning slaves of certain faiths is considered a crime, shunned, or accepted, they are not followed consistently when determining if someone can be enslaved, bought, or seized.
+* Although there are religious doctrines that should govern whether owning slaves of certain faiths is considered a crime, shunned, or accepted, they are not followed consistently when determining if someone can be enslaved, freed, bought, or seized.

+In a nutshell, what you can do as a human player is easily enslave a lot of people, sell any you don't need to the AI, buy any you may fancy from the AI, while the AI mostly passively obliges.
+With mods such as [Carnalitas Slavery Expansion](https://www.loverslab.com/files/file/21651-carnalitas-slavery-expansion/) you can also assign them "professions" for additional benefits.
+However, these are also human-only, the AI never assigns them.
+All of this kills the realism and immersion, and makes the game both a lot easier and less interesting than it could be.

-This mod attempts to address the above shortcomings.
-The reimagined slavery system introduced by this mod aims to better integrate slavery with other aspects of the game, make interacting with slaves and other rulers more interesting and rewarding, achieve a better game balance, and maintain a reasonable challenge for the human player.
-It does this by reworking some of the slave interactions and introducing a few new ones.
-It also aims to be compatible with other Carnalitas features and with other mods based on Carnalitas.
+This mod introduces a redesigned slavery system, one aiming to better integrate slavery with other aspects of the game, make interacting with slaves and other rulers more interesting and rewarding, achieve a better game balance, and maintain a reasonable challenge for the human player.
+It does this by reworking most of the slave interactions, introducing some new ones, making slaves more desirable for council and court positions, adding slave-related events, and rebalancing or fixing many of the original effects and outcomes, while still maintaining compatibility with other Carnalitas features, other mods based on Carnalitas, and total conversion mods.

+With this mod:

+* The AI competes actively in obtaining the best slaves, taking into account factors such as skills, aptitudes, claims, attraction, age, price, current jobs and more when buying, selling, enslaving or freeing.
+* Slaves can be ransomed or gifted.
+* They can also be assigned to (some, but not all) council and court positions for additional benefits, and the AI is fully capable of doing this as well.
+* There are new court positions that are reserved for slaves, such as *Slave Concubine* or *Mameluke Captain*, available depending on religion, culture, and government form.
+* There are also events that spawn additional slaves into the world, fit for specific occupations.

+All of this contributes to a system in which slaves are genuinely useful to their owners, there is an actual demand for them conditioned by religion and culture, and this demand is satisfied by active enslaving, slave trade, and slave-related events.
+It feels a lot more realistic and (hopefully) more interesting than before, no matter if you play the most implacable enslaver, the greatest slave liberator, or something else entirely.

 ## Features